I haven’t had a lot of success investing in real estate, at least not directly. That’s why I don’t talk about real estate investing more than I do.

 When I did a three-year calculation of the average annual returns from Vanguard, it came to 6.093%.
 That was well below the 8.1% average with Fundrise.

-But with that said, a quick look at the year-to-date return on VNQ for 2021 shows a positive return of 13.54% through the end of April.
-When compared with the 1.9% year-to-date return from Fundrise, it’s possible VNQ pulled ahead, or that the returns between the two are very close.
+But with that said, a quick look at the return on VNQ for 2021 shows a positive return of 40.38%.
+When compared with the 23.9% return from Fundrise, VNQ pulled ahead by a good 16%+ return.

 Even still, the fact that Fundrise has had three consecutive positive return years is also important.
 One of the primary challenges for any investor is to avoid losing money.
 That would be the case with a Fundrise investment over the past three years, while VNQ turned losses in two out of those years.